 This photo was taken in the Dana Biosphere Reserve in Feynan, one of the few communities left in Jordan with an authentic Bedouin culture.
 My hotel was the Feynan Ecolodge, a sustainable property that’s electricity-free and vegetarian, with a major focus on employing members of the local Bedouin community and offering guests cultural experiences, like tea making, shepherding, weaving and “Arbood” bread making.

-Together, I thought it made for quite a beautiful photo in a truly mesmerizing place.
-The Dana Biosphere Reserve offers much to see, as it’s Jordan‘s largest biosphere reserve with 320 square kilometers (124 square miles) to explore and four different bio geographical zones, meaning an array of landscapes.
+Together, I thought it made for quite a beautiful photo in a truly mesmerizing place in the Middle East.
+The Dana Biosphere Reserve offers much to see, as it’s Jordan’s largest biosphere reserve with 320 square kilometers (124 square miles) to explore and four different bio-geographical zones, meaning an array of landscapes.

-Whether you stay at Feynan or not, I recommend spending at least one night camping in the reserve… and making sure you’re there for sunset!
+Whether you stay at Feynan or not, I recommend spending at least one night of your Jordan trip camping in the reserve… and making sure you’re there for sunset!

 Want to live your best life through travel?